SCOPE OF THIS CHAPTER

 See also Fostering Panel Procedure.

-Where Disclosure and Barring Service checks reveal that an applicant for approval as a foster carer is a disqualified person, the applicants must be advised that their application cannot proceed.
+Where the Disclosure and Barring Service (DBS) checks reveal that an applicant for approval as a foster carer is a disqualified person, the applicants must be advised that their application cannot proceed.
 This must be confirmed in writing to them, together with the reasons, and retained with their application form.
-The file should also be closed electronically.

-Where the applicant is seeking approval as a Family and Friend Foster Carer and the person would otherwise be regarded as disqualified, an application for consent to proceed with the assessment in relation to the particular child can be considered by the Agency Decision Maker (Fostering) on the recommendation of the Fostering Panel.
+Where the applicant is a relative or friend of the child seeking approval as a foster carer for a specific child and the person would otherwise be regarded as disqualified, an application for consent to proceed with the assessment in relation to the particular child can be considered by the Agency Decision Maker (Fostering) on the recommendation of the Fostering Panel.

 In these circumstances, the assessing social worker responsible for carrying out the checks on the prospective foster carer should prepare a report on the application setting out:

-The assessing social worker will arrange with the Panel Administrator a date for the Panel to consider the report and a copy of the report should be sent to the Panel Administrator 10 working days before the relevant Panel meeting.
+The assessing social worker will arrange with the Panel Administrative Team a date for the Panel to consider the report and the report should be sent to the Panel Administrator 16 working days before the relevant Panel meeting.

 The Panel minutes will be sent to the Agency Decision Maker (Fostering), who will consider the recommendation of the Fostering Panel on any such applications.